Japan7/yohane/README.md

 # yohane

-Takes a song and its lyrics, extracts the vocals, splits the syllables and computes a forced alignment to generate a karaoke in an [Aegisub](https://aegisub.org) subtitles file (.ass).
+Yohane takes a song and its lyrics, optionally extracts the vocals, splits the syllables, and computes a forced alignment to generate karaoke in an [Aegisub](https://aegisub.org) subtitle file (.ass).

 ## Getting Started

 ### Notebook

-Open the [notebook](notebook/yohane.ipynb) in Google Colab to use their offered GPU resources:
+Open the [notebook](notebook/yohane.ipynb) in Google Colab to use their free T4 GPUs:

 <a target="_blank" href="https://colab.research.google.com/github/Japan7/yohane/blob/main/notebook/yohane.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-The full pipeline will be completed in less than a minute in their environment.
+The full pipeline takes less than a minute to complete.

 ### Local environment